-(17) In order to promote learning and the dissemination of culture Member States should provide for an exception or limitation in addition to those provided for in Article 5 of Directive 2001/29/EC.
-These exceptions and limitations should permit certain organisations, namely those referred to in Article 5(2)(c) of Directive 2001/29/EC and film or audio heritage institutions, which operate on a non-profit making basis, as well as public service broadcasting organisations, to reproduce and make available, within the meaning of Directive 2001/29/EC, orphan works, provided that such use fulfils their public interest missions, notably preservation, restoration and the provision of cultural and educational access to their collections, including their digital collections.
+(20)In order to promote learning and the dissemination of culture, Member States should provide for an exception or limitation in addition to those provided for in Article 5 of Directive 2001/29/EC.
+That exception or limitation should permit certain organisations, as referred to in point (c) of Article 5(2) of Directive 2001/29/EC and film or audio heritage institutions which operate on a non-profit making basis, as well as public-service broadcasting organisations, to reproduce and make available to the public, within the meaning of that Directive, orphan works, provided that such use fulfils their public interest missions, in particular the preservation of the restoration of and the provision of cultural and educational access to, their collections, including their digital collections.
 Film or audio heritage institutions should, for the purposes of this Directive, cover organisations designated by Member States to collect, catalogue, preserve and restore films and other audiovisual works or phonograms forming part of their cultural heritage.
-Public service broadcasters should, for the purposes of this Directive, cover broadcasters with a public service remit as conferred, defined and organised by each Member State.
+Public-service broadcasters should, for the purposes of this Directive, cover broadcasters with a publicservice remit as conferred, defined and organised by each Member State.
 The exception or limitation established by this Directive to permit the use of orphan works is without prejudice to the exceptions and limitations provided for in Article 5 of Directive 2001/29/EC.
-It shall only be applied in certain special cases which do not conflict with the normal exploitation of the work or other subject matter and do not unreasonably prejudice the legitimate interests of the rightholder.
+It can be applied only in certain special cases which do not conflict with the normal exploitation of the work or other protected subject-matter and do not unreasonably prejudice the legitimate interests of the rightholder.